 Really, they just need Leon.
 Daley only exists to hint at Leon's closeted homosexuality, and Nene doesn't need to dispatch anyone because Leon just goes off to fight Boomers whenever.
 Then they could use the extra helicopter budget to fund his ridiculous revolver that can kill Boomers.

-In an episode of Pokémon, the Sinnoh police are trying to stop a robbery in the Eterna museum.
+In another episode, the Sinnoh police are trying to stop a robbery in the Eterna museum.
 The stolen object in question was the Adamant Orb.
 However, the police force make some truly awful mistakes.

 They arrest a recurring character, Nando, as a suspect, despite the fact that Officer Jenny saw the robbers (Team Rocket, naturally), of which there were two of, on the roof, who looked nothing like their arrested suspect.
 And this was an accusation being made by the same Officer Jenny.